Paul-Baliasny-2021/web_project_4/README.md

 # Project 4: Around The U.S.

-* This project imitates interactive social media page where users can update their profile and add pictures and descriptions of places they travelled in the USA.
+* This project imitates interactive social media page where users can update their profile and add pictures and descriptions of places they travelled around the world.

-* The project uses media query CSS technique to provide horizontal scrollbar-free usage on all modern screens, as well as JavaScript OOP code to allow a user their personal profile editing.
+* The project uses media query CSS technique to provide horizontal scrollbar-free usage on all modern screens, JavaScript OOP and API techniques to allow a user their personal profile and avatar editing, adding cards, liking or disliking posted cards, counting number of likes and deleting cards.

-* The 8th project dealed with code refactoring including creating JavaScript classes and modules.
+* The 9th project dealed with asynchronous JavaScript programming techniques, including interaction with remote server and UX improvement.

 url:
 https://paul-baliasny-2021.github.io/web_project_4/